Kumulos/KumulosSdkCordova/README.md

 })
 ```

 To remove the token from Kumulos server, please see the example below.
 ```
 kumulosClient.pushRemoveToken().then(function(response) {
     console.log(response.status);
 }
 ```

-## Contributing
+# Contributing

 Pull requests are welcome for any improvements you might wish to make.
 If it's something big and you're not sure about it yet, we'd be happy to discuss it first.
-You can either file an issue or drop us a line to [support@kumulos.com](mailto:support@kumulos.com).
+You can either file an issue or drop us a line at [support@kumulos.com](mailto:support@kumulos.com).

-## License
+# License

 This project is licensed under the MIT license with portions licensed under the BSD 2-Clause license.
 See our LICENSE file and individual source files for more information.